misterunix/namegen/README.md

 A count of generated names can be set as well.

 Use the -h to see the current list of options.

+Added README.md to all directories so they will store in git.